-With the silent agility of a sea otter, our sea kayaks slide onto the beach of this small Canadian island.
+With the silent agility of a sea otter, our sea kayaks slide onto the beach of this small Canadian island in British Columbia.
 We eagerly disembark, walking west on the only path from our sheltered cove towards the open sea.
 Suddenly, the forest opens up into another cove hidden from the sea like a pearl inside an oyster.
 It is the perfect cove, every detail sharpened by a deep blue sky.

 We are not alone here.
 The spirits of killer whales, ravens, eagles, beavers, bears and frogs surround us.
 Their images have been captured in time, carved into 25-foot high totem poles.
 These fallen and decaying totems are the remains of the Haida people who once prospered in these forests.